7 VS Code Debugging Tips That Most Developers Skip

 1. Logpoints Instead of console.log

-You don't need to add console.log statements, save, re-run, and then remove them.
-VS Code has logpoints — breakpoints that log a message without stopping execution.
+You do not need to add console.log statements, save, re-run, and then remove them.
+VS Code has logpoints, which are breakpoints that log a message without stopping execution.

 2. Conditional Breakpoints

-Stop wasting time clicking "Continue" 400 times to hit the iteration where the bug happens.
+Stop clicking Continue hundreds of times to hit the iteration where the bug happens.

 3. The Watch Panel